Brooklyn Game Store

 My Process

 As we were working in a short time frame (four weeks), the team was looking to iterate quickly.
-I broke up my work into 2 parts (Part 1: User Discovery/Understanding the problem and Part 2: Prototyping/Implementation).
+I broke up my work into 2 parts.

 Part 1 - User discovery and understanding the problem: